-Sadly, Ol’ Roy has a significant list of recalls during its lifetime, including issues related to fungal toxins, melamine contamination, and salmonella contamination.
+Sadly, Ol’ Roy has had a significant list of recalls during its lifetime, including issues related to fungal toxins, Melamine contamination, and Salmonella contamination.
 All of the above recall justifications harmed dogs or put them at serious risk.

 This persistent history of recalls shows that, at least in the past, Ol’Roy did not take the safety and quality of its production process seriously enough.

-There are many other dog food brands that have operated for similar lengths of times with perfect or near-perfect records and who you should trust to feed your dogs.
+There are many other dog food brands that have operated for similar lengths of time with perfect or near-perfect records and who you should trust to feed your dogs.

 It is also worth pointing out that the Purina brand is owned by Nestle, which is far from popular among consumers thanks to decades of controversy related to water, baby formula, and child labor.

-The Alpo sub-brand is aimed at the low-cost end of the dog food market, especially low-cost wet dog food, and it shows in their ingredients and nutrition.
+The Alpo sub-brand is aimed at the low-cost end of the dog food market, especially low-cost wet dog food, and it shows in its ingredients and nutrition.

 One of Alpo’s dry dog food recipes contains just over 21% protein, with the vast majority of this protein coming from plant-based sources such as Corn and Soybean.